A variety of programs are available for high school students in the St. Louis area to learn more about health-care-related professions:

 - Office of Diversity Program’s Health Professions Fair: The Health Professions Fair provides a forum for high school students – primarily from the St. Louis public schools – to explore various health-related opportunities.
 Each year approximately 150 students are selected by their high school teachers to participate in the fair.
 For more information, please contact the Office of Diversity Programs.

 - BESt Summer Pharmacy Institute: To increase the number of students enrolling in pharmacy school in the St. Louis area, Barnes-Jewish Hospital, Express Scripts and St. Louis College of Pharmacy (BESt) have created a joint program called the BESt Summer Pharmacy Institute.
-Designed specifically for multicultural high school students, BESt is a four-week program that consists of math, science and ACT/SAT preparation classes held at the St. Louis College of Pharmacy, combined with on-site visits to Barnes-Jewish Hospital’s inpatient and outpatient pharmacies.
+Designed specifically for multicultural high school students, BESt is a four-week program that consists of math, science and ACT/SAT preparation classes held at the University of Health Sciences and Pharmacy, combined with on-site visits to Barnes-Jewish Hospital’s inpatient and outpatient pharmacies.
 Students receive a stipend after completing the program.

 - BJC School Outreach and Youth Development: The mission of BJC School Outreach and Youth Development is to empower youth to make the best possible decisions regarding personal health, safety and health care career exploration.